 How are Snowflake and Databricks similar?

 In production, the overlap is real.
-Both are managed, cloud-first platforms that can serve analytics users, and many organizations run a blended footprint.
+Both are managed, cloud-first platforms that can serve analytics users, and you may even end up running both in a blended footprint.

 1. Cloud-based infrastructure